 Now Japanese and Spanish speaking users can not only navigate our website in their native languages but also receive the qualified technical assistance in Japanese and Spanish.
 Soon the new language versions of Freemake free software will also be available.

 We tend to make our tools as easy as possible.
 At the same time we understand that any app may seem complicated when you see it for the first time.
-That's why we try to make your experience simpler by adding localization to our tools and freeware.
+That's why we try to make your experience simpler by adding localization to our free conversion software.
 No doubt, it will be much comfortable to navigate if you see the commands and text in your mother tongue.

 Almost 75% of modern Spanish words are derived from Latin.
 There are also words coming from Ancient Greek and Arabic, Basque, Visigothic, Celtiberian, Italian, French, Sardinian, Occitan, and other languages.